Decorate Small Homes

-- Don't forget the island or hallway which leads to the kitchen and other rooms.
-Choose dishwashers and other appliances with wheels.
-They Tcan be relocated against a wall after using.
+- Don't forget the island or hallway that leads to the kitchen and other rooms.
+Choose dishwashers and other appliances with wheels so they can be relocated against a wall after using.

 - If you have a home office, don't allow clutter to ruin the environment after your work hours.
 Provide a storage unit where you can hide work paraphernalia on weekends.

 How to decorate a small house with no money?

 Decorating a small house to make it look more beautiful can be easily done even if you have minimal or no budget at hand.
 There are several alternatives Do-It-Yourself projects that use recycled materials easily found at your house.
 Below are some DIY projects that will beautifully decorate your small house with no money: